MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/sidebar.md

 When a user switches to a tab or site for which the sidebar is not enabled, the sidebar is hidden.

-The sidebar is not automatically displayed again when the user switches to a tab in which the sidebar was previously open.<!-- todo: if behavior changes, update or remove statement -->
+Note: Currently, the sidebar is not automatically displayed again when the user switches to a tab in which the sidebar was previously open.<!-- todo: if behavior changes, update or remove statement -->

 For a complete example, see [Site-specific side panel example](https://github.com/GoogleChrome/chrome-extensions-samples/tree/main/functional-samples/cookbook.sidepanel-site-specific).